-By Stephen Bishop.
-Last Updated 23rd May 2022.
+By Danielle Graves.
+Last Updated 3rd January 2024.
 In this online guide, we are going to look at how to use a mental health compensation calculator.
 Additionally, we will cover some of the reasons why you might want to make a claim for harm caused to your mental health.

-You may assume that if you have been injured in an accident, for example, a car accident or accident at work that you can only claim for the physical injuries that the incident has caused you.
+You may assume that if you have been injured in an accident, for example, a car accident or accident at work, you can only claim for the physical injuries that the incident has caused you.
 However, this is not the case.

-You can claim compensation for the mental injuries that your accident has caused you.
+You can make a personal injury claim for the mental injuries that your accident has caused you.
 Mental injuries can be debilitating and might stop you from being able to live your life as you did before.